iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 V_i = g_i^{-1}h_i
 ```

-where values $V$ are the inputs with the inverse transformation applied to them.
+The values $V$ are obtained without an MLP.
+Instead, we only apply the inverse transformation to the inputs.
+This design choice guarantees that the output is a linear combination of (group-transformed) feature maps,
+and allows the use of a smaller feature combination model.

 Using the Attention as described above, we can calculate the final output of *equiattention* as follows: